wsurles/RepData_PeerAssessment1/PA1_template.md

 ## 104      835 206.2
 ```

+The interval with the most steps is 835.
+It has 206.2 steps.

 ## Imputing missing values

 Note that there are a number of days/intervals where there are missing values (coded as NA).
 The presence of missing days may introduce bias into some calculations or summaries of the data.